 1. Establishing a breakthrough in military updating plans

 China’s military modernization plans is an interest for the defense research monitoring and evaluation departments in Washington, such as the RAND Corporation, which permanently allocates space to the Chinese file.
-In one of its 2020 books, "Greater China’s Strategy: Trends, Trajectories, and Long-Term Competition" the Corporation foresaw four scenarios for China’s national power in 2050: victory (global leadership), rise (strengthening its current capabilities), recession, and internal collapse.
+In its 2020 report, “China’s Grand Strategy: Trends, Trajectories, and Long-Term Competition,” RAND foresaw four scenarios for China’s national power in 2050: victory (global leadership), rise (strengthening its current capabilities), recession, and internal collapse.

-2. Compulsory Annexation of Taiwan
+2. Compulsory annexation of Taiwan

-One such crisis is a sudden move by China’s amphibious power, and the creation of a bridgehead on a patch of Taiwan’s coast, in preparation for a large-scale invasion and subjugation of the island to Beijing’s authority.
+One such crisis is a sudden move by China’s amphibious power and the creation of a bridgehead on a patch of Taiwan’s coast in preparation for a large-scale invasion and subjugation of the island to Beijing’s authority.
 This move would terminate the agreements signed since 1979 that stipulate enhancing the principle of "one state with two administrative systems," which could entail a U.S. response.

-Nonetheless, factors in favor of Chinese power, such as geographic proximity and amphibious capabilities, allow crossing the 100-miles that separate mainland China and the island of Taiwan.
+Nonetheless, factors in favor of Chinese power, such as geographic proximity and amphibious capabilities, allow crossing the 100 miles that separate mainland China and the island of Taiwan.
 The speed of U.S. monitoring and response is crucial in thwarting a potential Chinese intervention while in its early stages.
 The U.S. forces rely on clear air superiority, backed by fifth-generation F-35 aircraft capable of operating in an interconnected organized network.
 China, on the other hand, has a limited number of J-20s.

-Although Washington terminated the Mutual Defense Agreement with Taiwan, it continued to support it militarily.
+Although Washington terminated its Mutual Defense Agreement with Taiwan, it continued to support it militarily.
 This support is not subject to partisan discord, which is evident in the results of the vote of lawmakers on laws supporting Taiwan.

 3. Military Support to Russia

-4. To militarily support U.S. adversaries
+4. To Militarily Support U.S. Adversaries

 The impression the West perceived of North Korea’s potential behavior is a distracting factor for U.S. priorities in dealing with China and Russia on the international stage.
 Ostensibly, there is a bet that Russia and China are using North Korea as a "distraction strategy," according to a February 2022 article in Foreign Affairs magazine.

 In South America, there are potential countries with which China will have close ties, especially those with a left-wing socialist political culture.
-This region is no less important than the Indo-Pacific region, in the calculations of US national security.
+This region is no less important than the Indo-Pacific area in the calculations of U.S. national security.
 From a regional perspective, it can even be assumed that South America is more influential in interests and threats due to its geographical proximity.
 Washington remains committed to the Monroe Doctrine adopted in 1823, with constant modifications to its enforcement mechanisms to safeguard its regional security.

-Throughout the world arena, and in various regions, there are hotspots that are hostile to American orientations, and defiant of its influence.
-These hotbeds are meeting today politically – and perhaps economically – with Beijing.
-It is possible that in the next stage the Chinese response to Pelosi’s visit will include establishing hybrid military ties, in which the United States is as opposed, as the United States does in the Asian surroundings.
+Throughout the world arena, and in various regions, there are hotspots that are hostile to American orientations and defiant of its influence.
+These hotbeds are meeting today politically, and perhaps economically, with Beijing.
+It is possible that in the next stage the Chinese response to Pelosi’s visit will include establishing hybrid military ties in which the United States is as opposed as the United States does in the Asian surroundings.

 Regardless of Beijing’s gains from a compulsory unification, the costs could be semi-existential and overthrow its development and international legitimacy as a party that respects international law and opposes the use of military force for non-defensive purposes.

-The increase of conducting such drills is expected to increase as an expression of the solidity of the Chinese position and the seriousness of its threats, so that the Chinese Navy, crossing the midline in the Strait, would become a new norm added to the multiple violations of Taiwanese airspace, in 2021 Chinese aircraft violated the identification zone of Taiwanese airspace 969 times, more than double the times in 2020, according to "Defense News".
+These drills are expected to increase as an expression of the solidity of the Chinese position and the seriousness of its threats.
+If so, the Chinese Navy crossing the midline in the Strait would become a new norm added to the multiple violations of Taiwanese airspace.
+In 2021 Chinese aircraft violated the identification zone of Taiwanese airspace 969 times, more than double the times in 2020, according to Defense News magazine.

-A tightening scenario would also weaken Taiwan’s economy, and thwart Taiwanese separatist intentions.
+A tightening scenario would also weaken Taiwan’s economy and thwart Taiwanese separatist intentions.
 Strict tightening, similar to a sea blockade, is unlikely given the economic overlap.

 Economic Overlap and Tensions Reducing

-Thus, there is a kind of technological interdependence, added to the economic and commercial dependence imposed by the involvement in a globalized international order.
+Thus, there is a kind of technological interdependence added to the economic and commercial dependence imposed by the involvement in a globalized international order.

 As for Pelosi’s personality, in addition to her self-esteem as a free progressive woman, she wants to conclude her political career with a remarkable stance on foreign policy.
 Most estimates suggest that the 82-year-old Pelosi may not run in the next election.

-What may drive the continuation of the intense atmosphere is the succession of American delegations to Taiwan, and the Chinese Ministry of Defense announcement of new live-fire exercises near the midline.
-With the policies of the major powers normalized with this emerging situation, the escalation exacerbation will be a matter of time, unless this sustainable tension is managed through a practical and complete strategic dialogue between the two parties.
+What may drive the continuation of the intense atmosphere is the succession of American delegations to Taiwan and the Chinese Ministry of Defense announcement of new live-fire exercises near the midline.
+With the policies of the major powers normalized with this emerging situation, the escalation exacerbation will be a matter of time unless this sustainable tension is managed through a practical and complete strategic dialogue between the two parties.

 In the opposite direction to this dialogue, Beijing suspended military contacts with Washington as well as the work meetings of the defense ministries.
 It also froze bilateral cooperation in curbing climate change, illegal migration, and drug trafficking.
 This means that the political crisis is undermining understandings of an international nature on addressing threats to human security, such as climate security, food and water security, and combating organized transnational crime and terrorism.